kelseyhightower/konfig/README.md

 )
 ```

-At deployment time references to Kubernetes secrets can be made when defining environment variables using the [reference syntax](docs/reference-syntax.md).
+At deployment time references to Kubernetes configmaps and secrets can be made when defining environment variables using the [reference syntax](docs/reference-syntax.md).

 ## Tutorials